Gelsenkirchen: Nazi Germany

 The 9 November 1938 Kristallnacht antisemitic riots destroyed Jewish businesses, dwellings and cemeteries, and a synagogue in Buer and one in downtown Gelsenkirchen.
 A new downtown Gelsenkirchen synagogue was opened on 1 February 2007.

-Gelsenkirchen was a target of strategic bombing during World War II, particularly during the 1943 Battle of the Ruhr and the Oil Campaign.
-Three quarters of Gelsenkirchen was destroyed and many above-ground air-raid shelters such as near the town hall in Buer are in nearly original form.
+Gelsenkirchen was a target of strategic bombing during World War II, particularly during the 1943 Battle of the Ruhr and the oil campaign.
+Three quarters of Gelsenkirchen was destroyed and many above-ground air raid shelters such as near the town hall in Buer are in nearly original form.

-Oberst Werner Mölders the legendary Luftwaffe Fighter pilot was born here.
+Oberst Werner Mölders, the legendary Luftwaffe fighter pilot, was born here.

-The Gelsenberg Lager subcamp of KZ Buchenwald was established in 1944 to provide forced labor of about 2000 Hungarian women and girls for Gelsenberg-Benzin-AG.
+The Gelsenberg Lager subcamp of the Buchenwald concentration camp was established in 1944 to provide forced labour of about 2000 Hungarian women and girls for Gelsenberg-Benzin-AG.
 About 150 died during September 1944 bombing raids (shelters and protection ditches were forbidden to them).
+There was also a camp for Sinti and Romani people (see Romani Holocaust) in the city.

 From 1933 to 1945, the city's mayor was the appointed Nazi Carl Engelbert Böhmer.
 In 1994, the Institute for City History opened the documentation centre "Gelsenkirchen under National Socialism" (Dokumentationsstätte "Gelsenkirchen im Nationalsozialismus").